siddharth-pand8y/JSNAD/README.md

 - Node.js Version 20 LTS*

+- Installation of plugins on VSCode is not available in the VM

   > Note: Copy/Paste via keyboard does not always work and is a limitation of accessing VNC via browser.
 You can, however, copy/paste using the mouse (right-click).

   ![](./exam-ui.webp)